it-praktyk/Get-ADGroupsDifference/README.md

 - 0.4.1 - 2016-08-24 - Scenarios when evaluated accounts are not members of any group added partially, TODO added, help updated
 - 0.4.2 - 2016-09-07 - Error with returning groups corrected
 - 0.4.3 - 2018-01-05 - Trailing spaces removed
-- 0.4.4 - 2018-08-09 - Mispelled variable name corrected - credits Ward Durossette
+- 0.4.4 - 2018-08-09 - Misspelled variable name corrected - credits Ward Durossette
 - 0.4.5 - 2018-08-10 - Add GroupName property and hide CN/DN paths by default to improve table formatting
                        - credits Sebastian N. @megamorf
 - 0.4.6 - 2018-08-11 - Help aligned to the v.
 0.4.5
+- 0.5.0 - 2020-01-07 - Misspelled returned property name corrected
+                       -  credits CClifton (at TechNet) and mpc0 (at GitHub)